 \subsubsection{Goal to Find Actual Diagnosis}

-To simulate as realistic as possible diagnosis circumstances, where the \emph{actual diagnosis} (i.e., the de-facto faulty axioms) is of interest and needs to be isolated from a set of initial minimal diagnoses (cf.\ column 4 of Tab.~\ref{tab:dataset}), we ran five sequential diagnosis \cite{dekleer1987,Shchekotykhin2012} sessions executed by each RBF-HS and HS-Tree, for each diagnosis scenario defined in Sec.~\ref{sec:eval:different_diagnosis_scenarios}.
+To simulate as realistic as possible diagnosis circumstances, where the actual diagnosis (i.e., the de-facto faulty axioms) is of interest and needs to be isolated from a set of initial minimal diagnoses (cf.\ column 4 of Tab.~\ref{tab:dataset}), we ran five sequential diagnosis \cite{dekleer1987,Shchekotykhin2012} sessions executed by each RBF-HS and HS-Tree, for each diagnosis scenario defined in Sec.~\ref{sec:eval:different_diagnosis_scenarios}.
 Roughly, the idea is to use a diagnosis search as a routine called multiple times during an iterative information acquisition process with the goal to find the actual fault \emph{with certainty}.
-Specifically, a \emph{sequential diagnosis session} can be conceived of having the following two alternating phases that are iterated until a single diagnosis remains: \begin{itemize}[noitemsep] \item diagnosis search, and \item measurement conduction. \end{itemize} The former involves the determination of $\ld$ minimal diagnoses $\mD$ for a given DPI.
-The latter subsumes the selection of an optimal system measurement \cite{DBLP:journals/corr/Rodler16a,DBLP:journals/corr/Rodler2017} based on $\mD$ (to rule out as many spurious diagnoses as possible), as well as the incorporation of the new system knowledge resulting from the measurement outcome into the DPI.
+Specifically, a \emph{sequential diagnosis session} can be conceived of as having the following two alternating phases that are iterated until a single minimal diagnosis remains: \begin{itemize}[noitemsep,topsep=0pt] \item diagnosis search, and \item measurement conduction. \end{itemize} The former involves the determination of the $\ld$ most preferred minimal diagnoses $\mD$ according to $\pr$ for a given DPI.
+The latter subsumes the selection of an optimal system measurement based on $\mD$ (to rule out as many spurious diagnoses as possible), as well as the incorporation of the new system knowledge resulting from the measurement outcome into the DPI.

-Measurement selection requires a \emph{measurement selection function} \cite{dekleer1987,rodler17dx_activelearning,rodler2018ruleML} which gets a set of minimal diagnoses $\mD$ as input, and outputs one system measurement such that \emph{(i)}~this measurement is optimal wrt.\ some \emph{measurement quality criterion}, and \emph{(ii)}~any outcome for this measurement eliminates at least one spurious diagnosis in $\mD$.
-As measurement selection functions we adopted \emph{split-in-half (SPL)} \cite{Shchekotykhin2012}, which suggests a measurement with the lowest worst-case number of spurious diagnoses in $\mD$ eliminated\footnote{If such a measurement exists, SPL will select one which eliminates half of the diagnoses in $\mD$ regardless of the outcome; therefore the name ``split-in-half''.}, and \emph{entropy (ENT)} \cite{dekleer1987}, which selects a measurement with highest information gain.
-These functions appear to be the most commonly adopted ones in model-based diagnosis, cf., e.g., \cite{Shchekotykhin2014,Shchekotykhin2012,rodler2018ruleML,Rodler2013,pietersma2005model,pattipati1990,feldman2009fractal,ressencourt2006hierarchical,gonzalez2011spectrum}.
+Measurement selection requires a \emph{measurement selection procedure} \cite{DBLP:journals/corr/Rodler16a,rodler17dx_activelearning,rodler2018ruleML} which gets a set of minimal diagnoses $\mD$ as input, and outputs one system measurement such that \emph{(i)}~this measurement is optimal wrt.\ some \emph{measurement quality criterion}, and \emph{(ii)}~any outcome for this measurement eliminates at least one spurious diagnosis in $\mD$.
+As measurement quality criteria we adopted \emph{split-in-half (SPL)} \cite{Shchekotykhin2012}, which suggests a measurement with the highest worst-case number of spurious diagnoses in $\mD$ eliminated, and \emph{entropy (ENT)} \cite{dekleer1987}, which selects a measurement with highest information gain.
+These two quality criteria appear to be the commonly adopted ones in model-based diagnosis, cf., e.g., \cite{Shchekotykhin2014,Shchekotykhin2012,Rodler2013,rodler2018ruleML,pietersma2005model,pattipati1990,feldman2009fractal,ressencourt2006hierarchical,gonzalez2011spectrum}.